-Here’s some studies showing how triclosan impairs testosterone production:
+Here are some studies showing how triclosan impairs testosterone production:

 a) In this study, the researchers wanted to find out the mechanism of action on why triclosan disrupts the biosynthesis of testosterone.
-They tested the chemical on isolated testicular leydig cells with various dosages, and found out that triclosan dose-dependently decreases testosterone, and the mechanism is as follows: triclosan decreases the activity of adenylyl cyclase enzyme -> cAMP (cyclic adenosine monophosphate) levels drop -> as cAMP activity in testicles drops, the whole enzymatic process of converting cholesterol into testosterone gets impaired (lower P450, lower 3β-HSD, lower 17β-HSD, lower StaR protein) -> testosterone production is effectively suppressed (on a more brighter side, the researchers also found that forskolin, a potent cAMP boosting herb, was able to prevent these effects).
+They tested the chemical on isolated testicular Leydig cells with various dosages, and found out that triclosan dose-dependently decreases testosterone, and the mechanism is as follows: triclosan decreases the activity of adenylyl cyclase enzyme -> cAMP (cyclic adenosine monophosphate) levels drop -> as cAMP activity in testicles drops, the whole enzymatic process of converting cholesterol into testosterone gets impaired (lower P450, lower 3β-HSD, lower 17β-HSD, lower StaR protein) -> testosterone production is effectively suppressed (on a more brighter side, the researchers also found that forskolin, a potent cAMP boosting herb, was able to prevent these effects).

 b) In this rodent study, triclosan significantly reduced testosterone levels, increased hepatic liver enzymes, and completely hammered thyroid hormones.
-In another rodent study, triclosan lowered luteinzing hormone (LH) levels, follicle stimulating hormone (FSH) levels, cholesterol synthesis, pregnenolone synthesis, and as you might already guess; decreased testosterone levels quite significantly.
+In another rodent study, triclosan lowered luteinizing hormone (LH) levels, follicle stimulating hormone (FSH) levels, cholesterol synthesis, pregnenolone synthesis, and as you might already guess; decreased testosterone levels quite significantly.
 The mechanism?
 Exactly the same as in “a)” above.

 c) In this in-vitro study, triclosan dose-dependently inhibited the transcriptional activity of testosterone.
 Another in-vitro study found that triclosan impairs steroid synthesis, and could potentially stimulate estrogen production.
 Estrogenic effects were also seen in this rodent study.

-d) At this point you might be wondering if this stuff actually gets into your body to excert those nasty effects.
+d) At this point, you might be wondering if this stuff actually gets into your body to exert those nasty effects.
 And according to few available human studies, it does indeed.
 The 2003-2004 National Health and Nutrition Examination Survey showed that 75% of Americans have triclosan in their urine samples.
 When the Environmental Working Group (EWG) tested 49 participants for triclosan, 42 tested positive for the chemical.
 It’s also found in pregnant women and in breast milk, suggesting that the majority of US babies are in contact with the chemical from the very first moments of their lives…

 After seeing the results of the studies above, one could think that there must be a very very very good reason for the wide-spread usage of triclosan.
 But there is not.
 Triclosan as an antibacterial and antifungal compound is pretty useless.
-Even the FDA has released the following statement in their website:
+Even the FDA has released the following statement on their website:

 “the agency does not have evidence that triclosan in antibacterial soaps and body washes provides any benefit over washing with regular soap and water.”